evanx/redishub/README.md

 ## evanx/redishub

-Note that this service is currently being rebranded from <b>RedisHub.com to WebServa.com</b>
+Note that this service was rebranded in June 2016 from <b>RedisHub.com to WebServa.com</b>

 For "About" page, please be redirected to: https://github.com/webserva/webserva